 A student can attempt to challenge any particular course only once.
-A student may not attempt more than two master's level courses without the approval of the academic office.
-Pre-requisites can be fulfilled via challenge examinations upon Academic advisor's approval.
+A student may not attempt more than three courses without the approval of the academic office.
 No refunds of challenge fees will be given for courses that the student attempts to challenge but fails, or for challenged courses in which student chooses to enroll and subsequently withdraws.